lukehoggett/bulb/README.md

 ## Todo
 - [x] convert css to sass
 - [x] process sass in gulp
-- [ ] promisify pingback from renderer
+- [/] promisify
 - [x] handle group connection
-- [ ] store device color or effect state in cache
+- [x] store device color or effect state in cache
 - [ ] store group color or effect state in cache
 - [ ] get gulp tasks running electron
 - [ ] effect and color previews in device and group lists
 - [x] refactor to Angular 1.5+ components
+- [ ] add timers
+- [ ] building packages for distribution
 - [ ] refactor to Angular 2 with TypeScript
-- [ ] add timers